Malignant Mesothelioma: Frequently Asked Questions

 Not being able to see a cancer expert

 Many people have a hard time deciding which treatment to have.
 It may help to have a second healthcare provider look at the diagnosis and treatment options before starting treatment.
 Note that in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer get a second opinion.
 Many insurance companies will pay for a second opinion.

-Q: How can someone get a second opinion for malignant mesothelioma?
+How can I get a second opinion for malignant mesothelioma?

 A: There are many ways to get a second opinion: